-The SECURE Act increases the age at which taxpayers are required to begin taking minimum distributions from their IRAs from 701/2 to 72.
+The SECURE Act increases the age at which taxpayers are required to begin taking minimum distributions from their IRAs from 701⁄2 to 72.
 These taxpayers can avoid including all or some of their RMD in their taxable income by making a charitable gift of up to \$100,000 directly from their IRA which will count towards the current year's RMD.

 The CARES Act includes a provision allowing all retirement account holders to forgo taking required minimum distributions for 2020.
-Taxpayers aged 701/2 and older are still able to make IRA Charitable Rollover gifts.
-The strategy remains one of the most tax-efficient options for charitable giving, particularly for those taxpayers who will not itemize deductions but want to minimize taxable income.
+This provision was not extended to 2021 and the requirement has been reinstated.
+Utilizing IRA Charitable Rollover gifts remains one of the most tax-efficient options for charitable giving, particularly for those taxpayers who will not itemize deductions but want to minimize taxable income.